Testing

 - Execute tests locally or on your CI pipeline, ensuring reliable and consistent outcomes.

-E2E Testing
+E2E testing

-package also includes a powerful framework for End-to-End (E2E) Testing, ensuring seamless user experience by validating workflows and user interactions across diverse scenarios.
+The foundation-testing package also includes a powerful framework for End-to-End (E2E) Testing, ensuring seamless user experience by validating workflows and user interactions across diverse scenarios.

-Key Tools and Features
+Key tools and features

 -

-folder, focusing on user journeys and application workflows. - Fully customizable to provide comprehensive test coverage.
+- Fully customizable to provide comprehensive test coverage.

 - Define scenarios in the